PuruVJ/puruvjdev/src/blog/stencil-router-events.md

 ---
-title: StencilJS Route Change events
+title: StencilJS Route Change events - Without any dependencies
-description: How to detect route changes in StencilJS Router
+description: How to detect route changes in StencilJS Router using the core StencilJS APIs.
+No dependencies.
 date: 3 June, 2020 01:46
 ---